massirr/authing-your-genai/dev_day_workshop_steps/03-setting-up-google.md

 1. Go to [Google Cloud Console](https://console.developers.google.com/) and create a new project or select an existing one.
 ![](images/03-1-google-project-creation.png)
-2. Go to the [Gmail API](https://console.cloud.google.com/apis/library/gmail.googleapis.com) and enable it.
+2. Select **APIs & Services, then click enable APIs & Services, select the Gmail API  [Gmail API](https://console.cloud.google.com/apis/library/gmail.googleapis.com) and enable it.
     * Make sure your project is selected at the top left corner

     ![](images/03-2-gmail-api.png)